kb689/Space_Invaders/README.md

 # Space_Invaders

-Recreates the Space Invaders game on a TI TM4C123 microcontroller and peripheral hardware mentioned below.
+Recreates the game "Space Invaders" on a TI TM4C123 microcontroller and peripheral hardware mentioned below.

-Project for the edx course: Embedded Systems Shape the World.
+The project is based on an example from the book: "Introduction to ARM Cortex-M Microcontrollers", and accompanying course: "Embedded Systems Shape the World."

 Project Requirements:
   KEILv4 IDE